iconincar/isotope-docs/scripting/profile.md

 Unlike most of the other object types which are created by and retrieved from the compositor itself, the profile object is defined by the author of a profile script.
 It contains a mix of fields and methods, some of which are accessed and used by the compositor.
 A profile object defines the behavior of a particular profile or project, including which processes should be running, how outputs and views are arranged, and any other custom behaviors a project requires.

+You can think of profile methods as user-defined callback functions that are invoked whenever certain events occur.
+The first argument (`self`) of each of these functions will always contain the profile object itself.

 ## Registering profiles

 This global `profile` function is used to register a profile, and is the main entry-point for almost all scripts: